renoust/talipot/doc/developer/installation.rst

 Download the source code
 ------------------------

-You can obtain the Tulip source code in several ways.
-The easiest is to pick them directly from the Sourceforge website (by following this `link <http://sourceforge.net/projects/auber/files/tulip/>`_).
+You can obtain the Talipot source code in several ways.
+The easiest is to pick them directly from the Sourceforge website (by following this `link <http://sourceforge.net/projects/auber/files/talipot/>`_).
 This method, nevertheless, is not always the best choice.
-If you want to work actively with Tulip, you will need to keep your project up to date.
+If you want to work actively with Talipot, you will need to keep your project up to date.

 The other, slightly more complicated, solution is to use the subversion development repository.
-This allows you to easily keep your Tulip version up to date.
+This allows you to easily keep your Talipot version up to date.
 The Unix/Linux based systems should be able to run the `svn tool <http://subversion.apache.org/>`_ with the following commands

 .. code-block:: bash

-  $ cd [...]/Tulip-4.X/
+  $ cd [...]/Talipot-4.X/
-  $ svn checkout svn://svn.code.sf.net/p/auber/code/tulip tulip-src
+  $ svn checkout svn://svn.code.sf.net/p/auber/code/talipot talipot-src

-You can choose the access path and the target dir *tulip-src* according to your preference.
+You can choose the access path and the target dir *talipot-src* according to your preference.
 Do not forget where the source code is located, you will need the path for completing the compilation and for specifying it to your API.

 Once you have import the source code using *svn*, you can easily update it with the commands

 .. code-block:: bash

-  $ cd [...]/Tulip-4.X/tulip-src
+  $ cd [...]/Talipot-4.X/talipot-src
   $ svn update